Pygmy (novel): Plot

-To commence Operation Havoc the operatives are to impregnate several American girls to create a future army after America’s collapse and to be in Washington D.C to start the terrorist attack.
+To commence Operation Havoc the operatives are to impregnate several American girls to create a future army after America's collapse and to be in Washington D.C to start the terrorist attack.
 Pygmy tricks the student body to fetch him supplies he needs for a science fair project taking place in Washington.
-Pygmy also gathers supplies with his host sister by sneaking into the government facility his host father stays, acquiring a neurotoxin which he uses to kill the local pastor who’s been having sexual relationships with several underage girls.
-As Pygmy’s stay in America grows longer, he starts to doubt his position and starts to become self aware of what he is doing.
+Pygmy also gathers supplies with his host sister by sneaking into the government facility his host father stays, acquiring a neurotoxin which he uses to kill the local pastor who's been having sexual relationships with several underage girls.
+As Pygmy's stay in America grows longer, he starts to doubt his position and starts to become self aware of what he is doing.
 This causes the other operatives to grow suspicious.
 At the school science fair, Pygmy and the other operatives sabotage the students projects, allowing Pygmy to advance to Washington for the National Science Fair.

 Cat sister gets angry at Pygmy for ruining her project and vows revenge on him.
 In Washington, Pygmy initiates Operation Havoc, which involves Pygmy releasing a bomb full of American dollars tainted with a deadly neurotoxin that he plans to spread across the country, killing millions.
 When his sister arrives to sabotage the project, Pygmy stops her and is attacked by another agent posing as an elderly woman.
 Pygmy decides to not detonate the bomb to save his sisters life, causing the other operatives to attack him.
-Pygmy is rescued by his brother, who he taught several of his deadly moves to and Operative Magda.
+Pygmy is rescued by his brother, to whom he taught several of his deadly moves and Operative Magda.
 The bomb goes off but Pygmy reveals that he never tainted the money, effectively rescuing everyone at the science fair.